 Lentils can cook much faster than dried beans, are versatile, and have a perfect nutrient profile.
 You can make lentil soup, curries, and so much more.
 They are also lighter than bulk beans in terms of portability and storage.

 14. Textured Vegetable Protein (TVP)

 Although textured vegetable protein is a standby for vegetarians and vegans, it is a great form of protein to have around for emergencies.
-TVP is lightweight and has little to no flavor, so it can be added to almost anything.
+TVP is lightweight and has little to no flavor so that it can be added to almost anything.
 Like tofu, it takes on the flavors of whatever it is cooked with.

 15. Brown Rice

 Try to avoid white rice and ultra-processed whole grains.
 Instead, opt for brown rice.
 Not only is it caloric, but it has a good amount of protein, fiber, and even iron.
 Because of this, rice is excellent for survival situations.
 There is one disadvantage: It can take long periods to prepare.
-Some brands take around 7 minutes to get tender while others make take around an hour or more.
+Some brands take around 7 minutes to get tender, while others make take around an hour or more.

-Since SHTF scenarios don’t really give you the flexibility to burn through resources like propane or butane to boil water, you might want to line your pantry shelves with brown rice hot cereal or quick cooking varieties, since most will only take around 6-8 minutes to prepare.
+Since SHTF scenarios don’t really give you the flexibility to burn through resources like propane or butane to boil water, you might want to line your pantry shelves with brown rice hot cereal or quick-cooking varieties, since most will only take around 6-8 minutes to prepare.